Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 - Ease of use - 8/108/10

 - Potential (fix the blog - change pricing structure - video content support!) - 8/108/10

 There is no denying MicroJobEngine is pretty darn awesome.
 The lack of a blog page and the rigidity of the pricing is a hindrance for me personally.

-However if you are looking for a decent quality theme to build a micro job marketplace from, you could do a lot worse than take the theme for a full demo here.
+However, if you are looking for a decent quality theme to build a micro job marketplace from, you could do a lot worse than taking the theme for a full demo here.